Vivekkulkarni05/FirstProject/README.md

 # FirstProject
-This is my Frist Git Reposetory
+This is my First Git Reposetory
+Auther - Vivek Kulkarni